Updated: Apr 20

-Let us step back a little.
-Climate discussion and activism today is dominated by the left, a large proportion of whom staunchly believe that capitalism and climate action are by their very nature incompatible, and for that very reason intertwine with their activism calls for system change.
 This was stark when I attended a ‘Fridays4Future’ protest in the capital shortly before the pandemic, arguably one of the most mainstream climate movements in the UK, where I saw many a waving of Soviet flags, signs being given out reading ‘system change, not climate change’, and of course crowds chanting the much-loved ‘Ohhhh, Jeremy Corbyn’ mantra.

-Now I may disagree with the politics, but let me make myself perfectly clear: I am in no way condemning expression of these left-wing viewpoints.
+Let me make myself perfectly clear: I am in no way condemning expression of these left-wing viewpoints.
 Quite the contrary: they should and must be heard.
 But the dominance of a single side in any serious discussion is not conducive to true progress.
 I believe this is a truism that especially concerns discourse surrounding the climate crisis, simply because of the society-wide nature of policy decisions that will need to be taken to combat it.

 Consider the UK government’s decision to legislate for net zero emissions by 2050, a climate policy close to home.
 A mammoth target such as this one will require the cooperation of all major emitters, so as to drive emissions down steadily in the most efficacious manner possible.
 Yet this may be simpler said than done, especially considering the range of stakeholders in this discussion.
 Consider, on the one hand, the transport sector, which contributed about 28% of all UK greenhouse gas emissions in 2018; consider too the agriculture sector, which accounted for about 10% of emissions in that very same year (ONS).
 These are very different sectors with very different demands.